rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/cis-scan-guides/install-rancher-cis-benchmark.md

 :::note

 CIS Benchmark 4.0.0 and above have PSPs disabled by default.
-To install CIS Benchmark on a hardened cluster, set `golbal.psp.enabled` to `true` in the values before installing the chart.
+To install CIS Benchmark on a hardened cluster, set `global.psp.enabled` to `true` in the values before installing the chart.

 :::